Second Phase of the Revolution

-Second Phase of the Revolution (Persian: گام دوم انقلاب) or "Second Step of the Revolution" is a statement that was issued by the supreme leader of Iran, Sayyid Ali Khamenei to the country, particularly to the youth, and was published in February 2019, on the occasion of the fortieth anniversary of the victory of the Iranian Revolution.
+The "Second Phase of the Revolution" (Persian: گام دوم انقلاب), or "Second Step of the Revolution", is a statement that was issued by the supreme leader of Iran, Sayyid Ali Khamenei to the country, particularly to the youth, and was published in February 2019, on the occasion of the fortieth anniversary of the victory of the Iranian Revolution.

 In "The second phase of the revolution", also known as "The second phase" or "The second step", Khamenei expresses the achievements of the last forty years.
 He presents recommendations toward the goal of "a great Jihad for the sake of making a great Islamic Iran".
-Khamenei clarifies the issue of "the second step" towards Islamic revolution ideals in seven sections.
+Khamenei clarifies the issue of "the second step" towards Islamic Revolution ideals in seven sections.

-In another section of "The second phase of the revolution" statement, it mentions that: (the Islamic revolution) transmitted the spirit and belief of "we can do it" to everybody; and also thanks to the enemies’ sanctions which taught everybody to rely on its domestic capacities, and likewise it unfolded an origin of great blessings.
+In another section of "The second phase of the revolution" statement, it mentions that: (the Islamic revolution) transmitted the spirit and belief of "we can do it" to everybody; and also thanks to the enemies’ sanctions, which taught everybody to rely on its domestic capacities, and likewise it unfolded an origin of great blessings.

-Political section

-A part of this statement expresses political matters of "the second phase of the revolution"; amongst its parts are about: